xwu/xwu-swift-numerics/integers-part-2.md

 double-width value expressed as a tuple of high and low parts) is divided by the receiver.
 As mentioned above, a runtime error may occur if the quotient is not representable within the bounds of the type.

+> Notice that this method is named "dividing" instead of "divided by."
+Here, the
+> _argument_ is the _dividend_ (i.e., numerator).
+Although unique among Swift
+> arithmetic operations, this arrangement is necessary because the dividend is
+> a tuple; tuple types cannot be extended in Swift.

 At the time of writing, the implemented behavior of `dividingFullWidth(_:)` in case of overflow does not match the documented behavior.